 I wanted to badly enough, and I’m guessing that you do too, or why else would you be reading a post called time for a change your life so that you can be the happy one?

-The secret to implementing these small changes and finding your happiness is by listening to yourself and by following a few rules.
-Grown-up ones that will benefit you.
+The secret to implementing these small changes and finding your happiness is by listening to yourself and by following a few rules – I know i just told you that aduts don’t have rules but these rules are different.
+These are proper grown-up rules.
+Ones that will benefit you.

 Here are five little ways that you change your life because you count the most.